The Verité Team

 Nathan attended Emmanuel College where he received a BA in Political Science, then went on to attend Columbia University School of International and Public Affairs, where he received an MIA in Economic and Political Development.

-Ilana Cohen, Associate, Research and Policy
+Ilana Cohen, Manager, Research and Policy

-Ilana Cohen is a Research Associate at Verité.
+Ilana Cohen is a Research Manager at Verité.
 In this role, Ilana supports Research and Policy Department projects including grant funded research and report writing and online public resources like the Responsible Sourcing Tool.

 Prior to joining Verité, Ilana worked with Eco Femme, a social business based in southern India, where she supported the creation and implementation of menstrual health education programs for adolescents.